-Al-Anon can help you work through any negative feelings towards your loved one so you can understand their chronic disease and learn to forgive their actions and behaviors resulting from alcoholism.
+Al-Anon Family Groups and Al-Anon Alateen can help you work through any negative feelings you may have towards your alcoholic loved one.
+By helping you understand their chronic disease, you can learn to forgive their actions and behaviors resulting from alcoholism.

 Most people attend Al-Anon meetings because they have a qualifier in their lives.
 A qualifier is someone close to them who has a drinking problem.

 A qualifier can be your partner, mother, daughter, coworker, friend, and so on.

 What is detachment with love?

 Detachment with love means caring enough about someone to allow them to learn from their mistakes.
 It also means taking responsibility for your welfare and taking care of yourself without letting someone else’s alcohol addiction affect your mental well-being.